As an Eagle Scout, there are many scholarship opportunities available to

 http://www.evansville.edu/scholarships/.
 The University of Evansville

-offers scholarships to Eagle Scouts who meet certain requirements of a minimum
+offers scholarships to Eagle Scouts who meet certain requirements.

 University of Louisville, Louisville,